sararita28/Javascript-Built-in-functions/README.md

  <ul>
   <li><b>.concat(arr):</b> merges 2+ arrays into new one.</li>
   <li><b>.every(callback):</b> tests whether all elements of an array pass the callback function's test.</li>
+  <li><b>.fill(value, start, end):</b> replaces elements in an array with the ' value' starting from start index till end.
+If start and end are not specified, the whole array will be changed.
+If end is not specified the array will be changed starting from 'start'.</li>
   <li><b>.filter(callback):</b> returns new array with all elements that pass the callback's test.</li>
   <li><b>.forEach(function):</b> executes a function for each element in the array.</li>
   <li><b>.indexOf(searchEl, fromIndex):</b> returns the 1st index at which a given element can be found.
 If 'fromIndex' is not specified, start index is 0.</li>